describe {psych}R Documentation

 Description

 There are many summary statistics available in R; this function provides the ones most useful for scale construction and item analysis in classic psychometrics.
-Although describe (optionally) will calculate skew, for large data sets this produces a noticable slowing.
 Range is most useful for the first pass in a data set, to check for coding errors.

 Usage